Armed Forces of Haiti: France

-The Armed Forces of Haiti have an operational military partnership program with French Armed Forces to the Antilles (FAA), called the "SABRE Haiti" partnership.

-The partnership includes training for the Haitian Army, and is facilitated by the French Forces in the Antilles (Forces Armées aux Antilles) through the personnel of the 33rd Marine Infantry Regiment of the French Army (33e RIMa).
-The training covered urban warfare, open area combat, combat rescue & first aid, weapon handling, familiarization of the FAMAS, and other techniques.
-Two contingents of 25 soldiers made the trip, one in November 2024, the other in February 2025.
-The accord was renewed and expanded, an announcement made by French Minister of Foreign Affairs Jean-Noël Barrot in front of the French Senate.
-As a result, a third group, this time of 30 Haitian Army soldiers, travelled to Martinique on July 21, 2025 to receive training.
-A fourth group departed in September, bringing the total to 105 soldier to undergo training exercises with French Forces.
+The Armed Forces of Haiti have an operational military partnership program with French Armed Forces, codenamed "SABRE Haiti".
+So far, as part of the partnership, the Haitian Army, trains with the 33rd Marine Infantry Regiment of the French Army (33e RIMa).
+The exercises take place at the French Forces in the Antilles (Forces Armées aux Antilles) headquarters in Fort-de-France, Martinique, and cover specialties related to Haiti's current security challenges such as urban warfare, open area combat, combat rescue & first aid, weapon handling, familiarization of the FAMAS, hand to hand combat, vehicle searches and other techniques.
+After the first session, the accord was renewed and expanded, an announcement made by French Minister of Foreign Affairs Jean-Noël Barrot in front of the French Senate.
+As of July 2026, 6 sessions have taken place, with over 125 soldiers havin benefited from advanced training.

+Lt.
+Gen. Guerrier led a military delegation in the 2026 edition of Eurosatory, where they met with global defense leaders.
+The French government has explicitly invited the Haitian government to consider the France's defense industry for military acquisitions.

 Benin

-On January 11, 2025, a defense memorandum of understanding was signed by both parties that included military training, Intelligence sharing, joint military exercises, and military assistance in the event of threats in or to either nations.
+On 11 January 2025, a defense memorandum of understanding was signed by both parties that included military training, Intelligence sharing, joint military exercises, and military assistance in the event of threats in or to either nations.

 Colombia

-A defense cooperation accord was signed on January 22, 2025 by Haitian and Colombian Defense Ministries.
-The terms of the accord were finalized on July 18, 2025.
+A defense cooperation accord was signed on 22 January 2025 by Haitian and Colombian Defense Ministries.
+The terms of the accord were finalized on 18 July 2025.
 Colombia and the Military Forces of Colombia will take charge of training 1000 Haitian recruits, similar to the arrangement between Haiti and Mexico.
 500 will be trained by the National Army of Colombia, 250 by the Colombian Navy, and 250 by the Colombian Aerospace Force.
 The training will take place in Colombia due to lack of adequate training facilities in Haiti at the moment.
 200 are expected to travel to Colombia in the second half of 2025, to be ready for deployment once completing their 3 months of training.

 The Haitian government is in talks with Colombian weapons manufacturer INDUMIL, confirmed by Colombian Defense minister Pedro Arnulfo Sánchez.
-On December 16, 2024, Minister Moise and Lt.
+On 16 December 2024, Minister Moise and Lt.
 Gen. Guerrier visited the COTECMAR shipyard in Cartagena to observe the shipbuilding operations.
 COTECMAR confirmed they were in talks to provide for Haiti's naval needs after a meeting at LAAD Defence & Security 2025 with a delegation of military officers and members of the ministry of defense, in Rio de Janeiro, Brazil.

 Canada

 Defense Minister Berthier Antoine, would meet with the Ambassador of Canada, André François Giroux, on 9 September 2024, over cooperation and partnership on the matters of defense.
 Later on, at the CDMA in Argentina, he had an exchange with Canadian Defence Minister Bill Blair over the same subject.

-In November 2025, the Armed Forces received 7 Roshel Senator RAM MRAP ordered by the Haitian government.
-The Senator MRAP is manufactured by Roshel, a Canadian defense manufacturer.
-This purchase was a major step for the Haitian military, marking its first major military equipment acquisition since in remobilization in 2017.